eerkela/bertrand/docs/source/content/api/atomic.rst

 As a result, all AtomicTypes are strictly **read-only** after they are constructed.

-.. testsetup:: api.atomic
+.. testsetup:: allocation

     import pdcast

-.. doctest:: api.atomic
+.. doctest:: allocation

     >>> pdcast.resolve_type("int") is pdcast.resolve_type("int")
     True